'George Eliot' among 25 female writers being republished using their real names

 Evans' secret identity became a source of widespread speculation in Victorian England after several of her stories, published under the George Eliot pen name, gained popularity.
 Charles Dickens, author of "Great Expectations," "A Christmas Carol" and "Oliver Twist," even wrote her a letter expressing his admiration and curiosity.

 Evans longed to write back and come clean, lamenting to her publisher that "the iron mask of my incognito seems quite painful" in light of Dickens' praise.
-The following year, people began misattributing her work to various individuals called George Eliot, and the secret began leaking from her inner circle, leading the author to reluctantly reveal her identity.
+The following year, people began misattributing her work to various individuals and the secret began leaking from her inner circle, leading the author to reluctantly reveal her identity.

 Other novels chosen for the "Reclaim Her Name" project include "Marie of the Cabin Club" by Ann Petry, the first African American woman to sell more than a million copies of a book.
 It had originally been published under the pseudonym Arnold Petri.